 Queenstown is home to a number of fabulous Mexican restaurants.
 To compliment your spicy Mexican meal, make sure you order a refreshing margarita frozen, blended or on the rocks garnished with salt or sugar.

-Bar Up is home of the world famous money shot.
-This creamy banana cocktail is a staple menu item year round and a destination cocktail of visitors and locals alike.
+Birdy is home to the world-famous money shot.
+This creamy banana cocktail is a staple menu item year-round and a destination cocktail for visitors and locals alike.

 The classic shaken not stirred martini is served fresh and often at Little Blackwood, No. 5 Church Lane, Eichardts House Bar and The Bunker Bar.
 Many more bars in Queenstown have the classic cocktails available, you just have to ask.

 The Blue Door, Arrowtown.
 Image: Miles Holden